nihilitycom/100-days-of-code/log.md

 ### Day 9: June 4, 2024

-**Today's progress**: Completed 6-step of learning HTML by building a catphotoapp on fcc.
+**Today's progress**: Completed 6 steps of learning HTML by building a catphotoapp on fcc.

 **Thoughts**: I hadn't reviewed what I had learned in time, and I had forgotten about it.